bbc/psammead/packages/components/psammead-media-player/README.md

 The `portrait` prop is not required, and defaults to `false`.
 This is to support portrait video content in the future.
 The `showPlaceholder` boolean prop is also not required, and defaults to `true`.
 Assuming `showPlaceholder` is `true`, the `placeholderSrc` will be what image to display as the placeholder.
-The `noJsClassName` is an optional prop that defaults to `false` and is used to add styling support when javascript is disabled in the browser.
+The `noJsClassName` is an optional prop that defaults to `null` and is used to add styling support to certain elements when javascript is disabled in the browser.
 The `mediaInfo` prop is required, and has the following properties.

 #### mediaInfo